DanLavine/willow/README.md

 ```
 1. Start adding more hardware when CI becomes far to slow and commits start pilling up
 2. Become more strict as a company as to what is promoted to the `Main` branch making for larger commits
-3. Stop running so many integration tests and be less stable (This sadly is the one we see most common :( )
+3. Stop running so many integration tests and be less stable
 ```

 But now what if there was a 4th option which was to allow for any items waiting in the `Main` branch's CICD